legolas-tek/r-type/README.md

   <h2>Contributing 🤝</h2>

   <p>Contributions are always welcome!
-See <a href="https://github.com/legolas-tek/r-type/CONTRIBUTING.md">CONTRIBUTING</a> for ways to get started.
+See CONTRIBUTING.md for ways to get started.
 Please adhere to this project's code of conduct.</p>
 </div>